serokell/tezos-globacap/README.md

 # Tezos Globacap

-Tezos TBD project provides two entities:
+Tezos Globacap project provides two entities:
 * Safelist contract which is used to restrict and regulate share transfers.
 * Holdings contract which is used to distribute the token and optionally regulated by the safelist contract.